nikhartman/ubc_09-18/README.md

-## Condensed Matter Seminar -- Stanford 03-22-2018
+## Condensed Matter Seminar -- UBC 09-06-2018

-Discussing recent results from the Folk lab on measuring the entropy of single electrons in a GaAs quantum dot.
+Discussing recent results from the Folk lab on measuring the entropy of single electrons in a GaAs quantum dot and a little Kondo physics.